Dihedral Randomized Benchmarking

 Protocol

-This protocol evaluates the average fidelity of a single-qubit unitary group of gates called the dihedral group.
-For a fixed \(j\), the dihedral group \(\mathcal{D}_j\) is composed of a parameterized rotation gate \(R_j(z_i) = e^{i \pi z_i/j Z}\) (where \(Z\) corresponds to the Pauli-Z gate) and a Pauli-X gate.
+The Dihedral RB protocol evaluates the average fidelity of a single-qubit unitary group of gates called the dihedral group.
+For a fixed \(j\), the dihedral group \(\mathcal{D}_j\) comprises a parameterized rotation gate \(R_j(z_i) = e^{i \pi z_i/j Z}\) (where \(Z\) corresponds to the Pauli-Z gate) and a Pauli-\(X\) gate.

 Quantum circuit associated to the multi-qubits clifford randomized benchmarking protocol

-At first, the average fidelity of \(\mathcal{D}_4\) is established using the circuit in Fig 1.
-The fidelity of the T gate is then evaluated by combining the dihedral benchmarking method to the interleaved benchmarking approach (implemented by the circuit shown in Fig 2.).
-In this protocol, each gate \(g_i\) is interleaved with a T gate (\(R_8(1)\)).
+At first, the average fidelity of \(\mathcal{D}_4\) is established using the circuit in Fig. 1.
+The fidelity of the T gate is then evaluated by combining the dihedral benchmarking method with the interleaved RB protocol (implemented by the circuit shown in Fig. 2).
+It has the effect of adding a T gate (\(R_8(1)\)) at the end of each gate \(g_i\).
 The average fidelity of the T gate can then be estimated by comparing the result of the interleaved experiment to the experiment done for \(\mathcal{D}_4\).
-The estimated value is tight if the gates from \(D_4\) have much higher fidelity than the T gate, which is argued to be the regime of interest.
+The estimated value is tight if the gates from \(D_4\) have much higher fidelity than the T gate, which is argued by the author to be the regime of interest.

 Quantum circuit associated to the multi-qubits clifford randomized benchmarking protocol

-The z-axis is mainly used in the examples but the protocol can be extended to characterize other single-qubit rotations.
+In this example, measurements are done along the \(z\)-axis but the protocol can be extended to characterize other single-qubit rotations.

 Limitations